ExistensialReset/flowmosr/guides/ethics_care/ETHICS_AND_CARE.md

 - Are people becoming dependent on a particular individual?
 - Are protocols helping or becoming bureaucracy?
 - What harms are currently invisible?

-Ethical review should be a living practice.

-The system must be able to change when evidence demonstrates that a principle, process, or structure is causing harm.
+- Is the system still joyful?
+- Is there room for beauty?
+- Is there room for play?
+- Is there room for rest?
+- Is there room for surprise?
+- Are people still allowed to experiment?
+- Are people afraid to make mistakes?

+Ethical review must examine not only what the system prevents.

+It must also examine what the system makes possible.

+A system can be technically safe while becoming emotionally dead.

+That is also a form of failure.

 ---

-## 21. THE ETHICS OF IMPERFECTION
+## 24. THE ETHICS OF IMPERFECTION

 Flow does not require ethical perfection.